 Does Your Company Need The New Lead: Renovation, Repair and Painting Training?

-NATEC International, Inc. is one of the few training providers in the State of California with an approved and active RRP program in place!
+NATEC International, Inc. is an accredited training provider in the State of California with an approved and active RRP program in place.

 NATEC International, Inc.’s RRP training course concentrates on procedures for minimizing lead dust generation and soil contamination during maintenance/ renovation/ remodeling activities as defined by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Housing and Urban Development (HUD).
 If these procedures are correctly implemented, the risk of lead exposure to employees, children, residents and families of employees can be minimized.
 For a complete description of NATEC’s RRP course, click here.